vasarhelyi/aqstat/README.md

 An additional `test` command is provided as a development section to test different work-in-progress stuff.

 More detailed help on individual commands is also available.
-For example, run `poetry run aqstat download --help` to get help on data download options.
+For example, run `aqstat download --help` to get help on data download options.

 To get some examples on usage, check out the `doc\examples\commands.md` file.

+## Usage with Poetry

+To execute `aqstat` using Poetry, type `poetry run aqstat` from the cloned project folder.

 ## Sensor database